 The exam-taker will be supplied with a Definitions and Formula Reference Sheet and a scientific calculator for the exam.
 The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Special Education EC – 12 Exam is offered in both a computerized and paper-based format and the registration fee for the exam is $82.
+The Special Education EC – 12 Exam is offered in a computerized format and the registration fee for the exam is $131.
 However, there are usually other exams and fees in addition to this exam that are required in order to become a certified entry-level special education teacher within the state of Texas.

 Sample Study Notes